ABOUT CHEF PAUL VIRANT

 Virant opened Vistro in Hinsdale, Illinois, in 2014.
 Vistro focuses on approachable, seasonal food and drinks, and serves as a staple in the community for friends and families.
 Virant is the former partner and executive chef of Boka Restaurant Group's Perennial Virant (2011 to 2016) in Chicago's Lincoln Park neighborhood.

-Most recently, in 2017, Virant launched Jar Sessions, a locally produced, small-batch line of pickled and preserved products, collaborating with Midwest farmers to create the Jar Sessions collection of farm-to-fork products.
+In 2017, Virant launched Jar Sessions, a locally produced, small-batch line of pickled and preserved products, collaborating with Midwest farmers to create the Jar Sessions collection of farm-to-fork products.

 Virant's accolades include 2015, 2014, 2013 and 2011 finalist nominations for the James Beard Foundation Award's Best Chef: Great Lakes; 2007 Best New Chef by Food & Wine; 2007 Jean Banchet Award for Culinary Excellence as Top Celebrity Chef; and 2005 Best New Chef by Chicago magazine.
 He also has competed on Food Network's "Iron Chef America."
 Vie earned a Michelin star in 2011.